-Austria is party to 65 BITs, to several multilateral investment treaties and the Energy Charter Treaty.
+Austria is party to more than 50 BITs, to several multilateral investment treaties and to the Energy Charter Treaty.
 Many of Austria's BITs provide for dispute settlement under the auspices of ICSID.

 14.3 Does your jurisdiction have any noteworthy language that it uses in its investment treaties (for example, in relation to "most favoured nation" or exhaustion of local remedies provisions)?
 If so, what is the intended significance of that language?